Find the best smartphone with our buying guide

-Whether you're upgrading to the latest and greatest or taking the plunge on your first smartphone, it's important to do your research to find the best option for you – a fair amount of technology goes into them and there is a lot to consider these days.
+Before buying your next smartphone, it's important to do your research to find the best option for you – a fair amount of technology goes into them and there's a lot to consider these days.

-Don't be fooled into thinking that smartphones are cheap; more often than not, they're going to cost you a pretty penny.
+Most smartphones are going to cost you a pretty penny.
 The big question is whether you bite the bullet and buy your smartphone upfront, or get your mobile on a plan and pay it off over time.
 Check out both options, and decide what's right for you.
-Once you've decided, don't let the salespeople fancy-talk you into changing your mind.

 Paying upfront may end up saving you quite a lot of money in the long run so if you can afford it, it's definitely worth considering.
-For some, it's not an option because the upfront purchase price of a decent smartphone can take a big bite out of your back pocket.
-For these people, there are plenty of post-paid phone plan options available.
+But if paying upfront isn't an option, there are plenty of post-paid phone plan options available.
 If you go for the phone plan option, the amount you end up paying will vary depending on the individual contract and how you use your phone.

 The phone's operating system (OS) is the thing that'll turn the phone (and possibly you) on or off.
 There are three options to choose from:

 If you already have, or plan to buy, other devices made by Apple such as an iPad tablet, Macbook laptop or Mac desktop, then an iPhone using iOS would be a good choice.
 The operating system for the Apple laptop and desktop computing devices have been evolving into a similar a look and feel to the iPhone so you should be comfortable moving from one device to another without having to relearn anything.
 And if you're considering buying the Apple Watch, then you need an iPhone, as the Apple Watch won't work with any other smartphone.